klevt33/AIProcessor/docs/05-context-validator-stage.md

 - Use the `is_validation_stage` flag in their results

 ### Relationship Types
-The LLM classifies the relationship between the invoice text and matched product:
+The LLM classifies the relationship between the invoice text and matched product into one of five categories:

-1. **DIRECT_MATCH**: The invoice describes the matched item exactly
+1. **DIRECT_MATCH**: The invoice describes the matched item exactly.
-   - Example: "Dewalt DW745 Table Saw" → Matched: "Dewalt DW745 Table Saw"
+   - **Example**: "Dewalt DW745 Table Saw" → Matched: "Dewalt DW745 Table Saw"
+   - **Substitution Rule**: If the invoice says "Sub for [Old Item]" and the match is the **New Item**, it is a DIRECT_MATCH.
+   - **UOM Rule**: Differences in packaging (e.g., "Box" vs "Each") are ignored if the core product is the same.

-2. **REPLACEMENT_PART**: The invoice item is a component or spare part FOR the matched item
+2. **REPLACEMENT_PART**: The invoice item is a component, spare part, or repair item intended **FOR** the matched item.
-   - Example: "Blade for Dewalt DW745" → Matched: "Dewalt DW745 Table Saw"
+   - **Example**: "Blade for Dewalt DW745" → Matched: "Dewalt DW745 Table Saw"
-   - Grammar rule: Look for "for", "fits", "used with", "compatible with"
+   - **Grammar Rule**: The system looks for directional prepositions like "for", "fits", "used with", or "compatible with".

-3. **ACCESSORY_PART**: The invoice item is an optional add-on FOR the matched item
+3. **ACCESSORY_PART**: The invoice item is an optional add-on for the matched item.
-   - Example: "Case for Dewalt DW745" → Matched: "Dewalt DW745 Table Saw"
+   - **Example**: "Carrying Case for Dewalt DW745" → Matched: "Dewalt DW745 Table Saw"

-4. **LOT_OR_KIT**: The invoice describes a bundle/kit, but the matched item is only one component
+4. **LOT_OR_KIT**: The invoice describes a bundle, kit, or assembly, but the matched item is only one component of that group.
-   - Example: "Saw Kit with Blade and Case" → Matched: "Dewalt DW745 Table Saw"
+   - **Example**: "Saw Kit with Blade and Case" → Matched: "Dewalt DW745 Table Saw" (The match is incomplete).

-5. **UNRELATED**: The match is completely wrong or refers to a different product
+5. **UNRELATED**: The match is incorrect or refers to a different product mentioned in the text (e.g., a reference item).
+   - **Example (Mismatch)**: "3/4 Inch EMT Conduit" → Matched: "3/4 Inch Rigid Conduit" (Different product type).
-   - Example: "Replacement for Dewalt DW745" → Matched: "Dewalt DW745 Table Saw" (the item being replaced, not the replacement)
+   - **Example (Reference)**: "Replacement for Part X" → Matched: "Part X" (The match is the item being replaced, not the item being sold).

 ### Substitution Rule